julienlargetpiet/NexUs/README.md

 ssd1/projectdir $ nexus branchswitch branchnametoswitchon
 ```

-To bring a file from another branche do (example we are on main2 and the file to bring is on main):
+To bring a file from another branch do (example we are on main2 and the file to bring is on main):

 ```
 ssd1/projectdir $ mkdir subdir
 ssd1/projectdir $ nexus branchbring main subdir/a.txt
 ```

+# Communication with server